+Minor Behaviours

-Minor Behaviours Major Behaviours Inform parents of classroom Teachers will consult with the norms and expectations.
-This Executive Leadership Team (ELT) maybe done via Connect and/or regarding major behaviours. during Term 1 classroom parent Parents should be contacted as soon meetings. as practicable and provided with a The need for parents to be comprehensive account of the contacted may not be necessary situation by a member of the ELT. due to low level behaviours that Where appropriate a face-to-face are managed by the classroom meeting should be scheduled to discuss the matter and determine the teacher. appropriate course of action.
-Inform parents when on-going concerns regarding student Staff will only discuss with a parent information pertaining to their child. behaviour arises and arrange a face-to-face meeting.
-Staff will only discuss with a parent information pertaining to their child.
+- Inform parents of classroom norms and expectations.
+This maybe done via Connect and/or during Term 1 classroom parent meetings. - The need for parents to be contacted may not be necessary due to low level behaviours that are managed by the classroom teacher. - Inform parents when on-going concerns regarding student behaviour arises and arrange a faceto-face meeting. - Staff will only discuss with a parent information pertaining to their child.